The honest answer, up front

 Much of the “airport announcement” appreciation may already be priced in

 The biggest property appreciation moves in infrastructure-linked corridors typically occur between announcement and opening — not after opening.
-The YEIDA authority allotment rate rose from approximately Rs 25,900/sq m (2024) to Rs 35,000/sq m (2026) — a 35% authority-rate increase.
+The YEIDA authority allotment rate rose from approximately Rs 25,900/sq m (2024) to Rs 36,260/sq m (2026, RPS-10) — a ~40% authority-rate increase.
 Resale markets in prime sectors have run even higher.
 A 2026 buyer is entering after domestic operations have begun, from a price base that already reflects much of the pre-opening appreciation.
-The remaining upside thesis rests on: international terminal operations (targeted October 2026, not yet confirmed), metro connectivity, commercial development, Film City and other corridor catalysts — all of which are possibilities, none of which are guaranteed timelines.
+The remaining upside thesis rests on: international terminal operations (targeted for the winter schedule around late October 2026, not yet operating, no airlines confirmed), metro connectivity, commercial development, Film City and other corridor catalysts — all of which are possibilities, none of which are guaranteed timelines.
 This does not invalidate the thesis; it does change the expected return profile and requires honest modelling of what is still to be priced in.

 Indian tax complexity on exit — TDS, Form 13, DTAA, Form 15CA/15CB